jaescbar/Project_2/README.md

 ## 1. Project Motivation

   Project_2 is the second project of the data cience Udacity Course.
 The idea is to create a disaster response pipeline that helps categorize different real life messages.
-  This project can help people in need by reviewing the messages they send and responding adequately to those needs.
+  This project can help people in need during an event of disaster by reviewing the messages they send and responding adequately to those needs.

 ## 2. File Description